moreno1123/zavrsni/README.md

 This is my final paper.
-I'm building somekind of a forum. // Stack is https://tallstack.dev/ with a few other libraries like https://en.gravatar.com/. //
+I'm building somekind of a forum. // Stack is https://tallstack.dev/ with a few libraries like https://avatars.dicebear.com/ and https://github.com/cviebrock/eloquent-sluggable. //